-- Access to accurate and relevant data of the travellers within the organisation
+- Access to accurate and relevant traveller data within the organisation

 - Constant review of the organisation’s business continuity plans

-Keep employees and internal communication at the heart of all decisions
+Keeping employees at the heart of all decisions

 - Evaluate work from home situations to achieve realistic optimal efficiency

-- Keep employees motivated and engaged such as user guides on fun way to keep sane at home or your children busy
+- Keep employees motivated and engaged through internal communications, such as user guides on fun way to keep sane at home, or how to keep your children busy

-- Prioritise communication to prevent mis-information: taking responsibility as a company to filter the noise from unreputable sources and provide employees with one true source of information to allay panic and anxiety
+- Prioritise communication to prevent mis-information: taking responsibility as a company to allay panic and anxiety by filtering the noise from disreputable sources and provide employees with one true source of information

 - Be transparent but also allay a positive tone and narrative to balance negativity surrounding the bleak outlook